lubiejewskidaniel/ccs/README.md

 ---

 ## 🔧 Planned Improvements
+- Add more options for Indyvidaul, bussiness, students, Networking for corporations

-- Add server-side email handling for contact form
+- Add server-side form validation
 - Migrate layout to React/Next.js for scalability
 - Implement animations with IntersectionObserver or GSAP
 - Add portfolio project filtering